As you’re optimizing your site for search, you’re going to eventually ask the big question:

 If you search for “marketing companies in Las Vegas,” you’re going to get a different list of results than you would if you searched for “social media marketing.”
 Obviously.

 Here’s the thing that most people don’t think about:

 Let’s imagine you’re a marketing company in Las Vegas, and one of the services you offer is social media marketing.
-When someone Googles marketing companies in Las Vegas, you might show up on the front page, but when that same person looks for social media marketing, maybe you’re on page 35.
+When someone searches for marketing companies in Las Vegas, you might show up on the front page, but when that same person looks for social media marketing, maybe you’re on page 35.

 That means that your website ranks on page 1, and also on page 35.
 You’re on different pages for different keywords.

 Your website isn’t just sitting there on the interwebs waiting to be found.
 Google doesn’t rank websites.
 Google ranks webpages that are relevant to the words users type into the search bar.